awsdocs/amazon-redshift-developer-guide/doc_source/ST_NPoints-function.md

 # ST\_NPoints<a name="ST_NPoints-function"></a>

-ST\_NPoints returns the number of points in an input geometry\.
+ST\_NPoints returns the number of nonempty points in an input geometry\.

 ## Syntax<a name="ST_NPoints-function-syntax"></a>